agera-edc/MinimumViableDataspaceOld/docs/developer/initiate-transfer.md

 ## Initiating a transfer

-In the *Contract Viewer* pane, click the *Transfer* button under an asset that was successfully negotiated.
+In the *Contracts* pane, click the *Transfer* button under an asset that was successfully negotiated.
 Select a destination (only *Azure Storage* is currently implemented).
 Click Start transfer to begin the process.

 The UI displays the transfer state as it progresses.
 When the transfer reaches the *COMPLETED* state, a pop-up appears to indicate completion.